 We believe that our available cash reserves, which include proceeds from the Series A Preferred Stock financing in December 2001, together with our operating cash flows and available borrowings under our revolving line of credit will be sufficient to fund operations and to meet our working capital needs and anticipated capital expenditures through fiscal 2002.
 However, there can be no assurance that we will become profitable or generate positive cash flows.
 If we fail to significantly increase revenues and reduce costs, we will continue to experience losses and negative cash flows from operations.
 Consequently, we may be required to seek additional financing in the future.
-We cannot predict with any certainty as to if or when we might need to seek additional financing, however, management believes such financing will not be required before 2003.
-If we need additional financing, there can be no assurance that such financing will be available on acceptable terms or at all.

 Since our inception, we have funded our operations primarily through sales of our equity securities and the issuance of debt instruments, and to a lesser extent, capital lease arrangements and borrowings under our line of credit.
 To date, gross proceeds from these transactions have totaled approximately \$176.5 million, including gross proceeds from our initial public offering in November 2000 of \$56 million, gross proceeds from the exercise of the underwriters over-allotment option in December 2000 of \$8.2 million and gross proceeds from the Series A Redeemable and Convertible Preferred Stock financing in December 2001 of approximately \$27.2 million.
-At March 31, 2002, we had approximately \$14.1 million in cash and cash equivalents.
+At June 30, 2002, we had approximately \$7.9 million in cash and cash equivalents.

 The accompanying financial statements contemplate the realization of assets and satisfaction of liabilities in the normal course of business.
-There can be no assurance that the plans discussed above will be successful or that the Company will become profitable or generate positive cash flows.
-If the Company fails to significantly increase revenues, collect accounts receivable balances and reduce costs, it will continue to experience losses and negative cash flows from operations.
+There can be no assurance that the plans discussed above will be successful or that we will become profitable or generate positive cash flows.
+If we fail to significantly increase revenues, collect accounts receivable balances and reduce costs, we will continue to experience losses and negative cash flows from operations.
 Consequently, assets and liabilities might not be realized and settled in the normal course of business.
-The Company may be required to seek additional financing in the future.
-The Company cannot predict with any certainty as to if or when we might need to seek additional financing, however, management believes such financing will not be required before 2003.
-If the Company needs additional financing there can be no assurance that such financing will be available on acceptable terms or, at all.
+We are currently evaluating additional financing alternatives.
+We cannot predict with any certainty as to if or when we obtain such additional financing, however, management currently believes such financing will occur in the 3rd or 4th Quarter of 2002.
+There can be no assurance that such financing will be available on acceptable terms or, at all.

-For the three months ended March 31, 2002, we used net cash in operating activities of \$13.9 million compared to \$15.5 million during the same period in 2001.
-Our operating activities during the three months ended March 31, 2002, included a use of cash to fund our net loss of \$8.0 million, which includes a \$1.3 million non-cash charge for deferred compensation expenses related to stock options issued to employees during 2000 and depreciation and amortization expense of approximately \$1.2 million.
-During the three months ended March 31, 2002, we used cash by decreasing inventory purchase commitments by \$3.3 million, increasing accounts receivable by \$2.5 million, decreasing accounts payable by \$1.4 million, increasing inventories by \$1.0 million, decreasing the restructuring accrual by \$300,000, decreasing accrued expenses by \$100,000, offset by cash generated from decreasing prepaid expenses and other assets by \$200,000.
+For the six months ended June 30, 2002, we used net cash in operating activities of \$21.3 million compared to \$36.1 million during the same period in 2001.
+Our operating activities during the six months ended June 30, 2002, included a use of cash to fund our net loss of \$16.3 million, which includes depreciation and amortization expense of approximately \$2.6 million and a \$2.4 million non-cash charge for deferred compensation expenses related to stock options issued to employees during 2000.
+During the six months ended June 30, 2002, we used cash by decreasing inventory purchase commitments by \$8.1 million, increasing accounts receivable by \$2.1 million, decreasing accounts payable by \$900,000 and decreasing the restructuring accrual by \$700,000, offset by cash generated from decreasing prepaid expenses and other assets by \$1.0 million, decreasing inventories by \$500,000 and decreasing deferred revenues by \$300,000.

-Our net cash used in investing activities for the three months ended March 31, 2002 was \$200,000, which included purchases of property and equipment of \$100,000 and capitalized software development costs of \$100,000.
-Our net cash used in investing activities for the three months ended March 31, 2001 was \$5.4 million, which was for purchases of property and equipment of approximately \$4.5 million and purchases of intangibles of approximately \$900,000.
+Our net cash used in investing activities for the six months ended June 30, 2002 was \$200,000, which included purchases of property and equipment of \$100,000 and capitalized software development costs of \$100,000.
+Our net cash used in investing activities for the six months ended June 30, 2001 was \$7.0 million, which included purchases of property and equipment of \$5.5 million, purchases of intangibles of \$800,000 and software development costs of \$700,000.